Debt Avalanche Method

 Add up all your monthly minimum payments and figure out how much extra you can budget for debt reduction.

-For example, let’s say that once your minimum payments are met, you have $150 you can afford to put toward credit card debt each month.
+Let’s say that once your minimum payments are met, you have $150 you can afford to put toward credit card debt each month.
 All that $150 will go toward the debt with the highest interest rate (plus the original minimum payment).
-Keep making the minimum payments on the other debts – but pay the extra $150 on the high-interest one until you’ve paid it off.

 4. Repeat the process until all debts are eliminated